Polymer/polymer-project.org/app/blog/2019-02-05-lit-element-and-lit-html-release.md

 `<name-tag name="Ida"></name-tag>`

-Hi, my name is Ida!

 If you use Web Components already, you'll be happy to hear that they're now natively supported in Chrome, Safari and Firefox.
 Edge support is coming soon, and polyfills are only needed for legacy browser versions.

 If you're new to Web Components, you should give them a try!
 Web Components let you extend HTML in a way that interoperates with other libraries, tools, and frameworks.
-This makes them ideal for sharing UI elements within a large organization, publishing components for use anywhere on the web, or building UI design systems like Material design.
+This makes them ideal for sharing UI elements within a large organization, publishing components for use anywhere on the web, or building UI design systems like Material Design.

 You can use custom elements anywhere you use HTML: in your main document, in a CMS, in Markdown, or in views [built with frameworks](https://custom-elements-everywhere.com/) like React and Vue.
-You can also mix and match LitElement components with other Web Components, whether they've been written using vanilla web technologies or made with the help of tools like Salesforce Lightning, StencilJS, SkateJS or the Polymer library.
+You can also mix and match LitElement components with other Web Components, whether they've been written using vanilla web technologies or made with the help of tools like [Salesforce Lightning Web Components](https://developer.salesforce.com/blogs/2018/12/introducing-lightning-web-components.html), Ionic's [Stencil](https://stenciljs.com/), [SkateJS](https://skatejs.netlify.com/) or the [Polymer library](https://polymer-library.polymer-project.org).

 ## Get started {#get-started}